cynthiatreger/az-routing-guide-ep4-chained-nvas/README.md

 <img width="1122" alt="image" src="https://user-images.githubusercontent.com/110976272/215564791-ada61c2f-a144-4f8d-8f9f-34199d2f26ff.png">

 The FW NVA can ping the Concentrator NVA and is learning the branch prefixes supernet (192.168.0.0/16) advertised by the Concentrator NVA (10.0.10.4) via BGP.
-The On-Prem branches know from the Concentrator NVA the the Spoke1 Azure VNET range (10.1.0.0/16) advertised by the FW NVA (10.0.0.5).
+The On-Prem branches know from the Concentrator NVA the the Spoke1 Azure VNET range (10.1.0.0/16) advertised via BGP by the FW NVA (10.0.0.5).

 From an NVA OS level (control-plane) the connectivity is okay.
 However pings are failing from the Hub NVA to Branch1.